 Lymphedema is a chronic, progressive, and often incurable disease in which there is impaired drainage of interstitial fluid through the lymphatic system resulting in the accumulation of fluid and hypertrophic fat.
-There are two types of lymphedema.
-Primary lymphedema, in which there is abnormal development of the lymphatic system, and secondary lymphedema which is caused by damage to the lymphatic system from trauma, infections, and cancer surgeries and radiation.
+There are two types of Lymphedema.
+Primary Lymphedema, in which there is abnormal development of the lymphatic system, and secondary Lymphedema which is caused by damage to the lymphatic system from trauma, infections, and cancer surgeries and radiation.
 It is characterized by nonpitting swelling of an extremity (that typically excludes the fingers and toes) or trunk.
 It is associated with wound healing impairment, recurrent skin infections, and decreased quality of life.

-The first line treatment of LE is conservative management with complete decongestive therapy (CDT) which is a combination of compressive garments, skin hygiene, limb compression, manual lymphatic drainage, and exercise.
+The first line treatment of Lymphedema is conservative management with complete decongestive therapy (CDT) which is a combination of compressive garments, skin hygiene, limb compression, manual lymphatic drainage, and exercise.
 Pneumatic compression may also provide additional improvement when used adjunctively.
-For patients whose LE is not controlled by CDT, surgical procedures such as liposuction/lipectomy, subcutaneous excision, and microsurgical procedures such as lymphovenous bypass (LVA) and vascularized lymph node transfer (VLNT) have been proposed (Kareh 2020; NCI 2019).
-LVA (also referred to as lymphovenous bypass or lymphaticovenular anastomosis) is a super microsurgical technique in which an anastomosis is created between the congested lymphatic vessel and a vein to improve lymphatic fluid transport.
+For patients whose Lymphedema is not controlled by CDT, surgical procedures such as Liposuction/Lipectomy, subcutaneous excision, and microsurgical procedures such as lymphovenous bypass (LVA) and Vascularized Lymph Node Transfer (VLNT) have been proposed (Kareh 2020; NCI 2019).
+LVA is a super microsurgical technique in which an anastomosis is created between the congested lymphatic vessel and a vein to improve lymphatic fluid transport.